-Mango claims to embrace sustainability, but the reality shows significant shortcomings.
-While 44% of its 'Committed' collection features eco-friendly materials, it still falls short in reducing environmental impacts and hazardous chemicals.
-Transparency issues linger, with a concerning score of just 22 out of 100.
-Labor practices and animal welfare standards also raise red flags, with evidence of forced labor and inadequate sourcing policies.
-Although Mango aims for 100% sustainable materials by 2025, many question its authenticity.
-If you're curious about what this means for your choices, there's more to uncover about its sustainability efforts.
+Mango claims to prioritize sustainability, however, there are significant gaps between their claims and reality.
+While 44% of their ‘Committed’ collection is made from eco-friendly materials, they still have not made sufficient progress in reducing environmental impacts and eliminating hazardous chemicals.
+Concerns persist around transparency, with a low score of only 22 out of 100.
+Questionable labor practices and animal welfare standards have also been flagged, including instances of forced labor and inadequate sourcing policies.
+Despite Mango’s goal of reaching 100% sustainable materials by 2025, doubts remain about their commitment to sustainability.
+If you are curious about how this might influence your decisions, there is more to learn about Mango’s sustainability initiatives.

 Key Takeaways